2025 League of Legends World Championship: Venues

-During the media day for the 2024 World Championship Final at The O2 Arena in London, United Kingdom on 1 November 2024, Riot Games announced that the 2025 Final will be held in Chengdu (where the 2024 Mid-Season Invitational had been hosted).
+During the media day for the 2024 World Championship Final at The O2 Arena in London, United Kingdom on 1 November 2024, Riot Games announced that the 2025 Final would be held in Chengdu (where the 2024 Mid-Season Invitational had been hosted).

-In a development update video published by Riot Games on 8 January 2025 to begin the 2025 competitive season, Beijing and Shanghai were announced as the host cities for the play-in stage / swiss stage, and quarterfinals / semifinals, respectively.
+In a development update video published by Riot Games on 8 January 2025 to begin the 2025 competitive season, Beijing and Shanghai were announced as the host cities for the play-in stage / swiss stage, and the quarterfinals / semifinals, respectively.
 Both cities previously hosted the Worlds Final, namely the 2017 and 2020 editions.

 The full list of venues for the tournament was announced on 25 July 2025.
-The Beijing Smart Esports Center will host the play-in and swiss stages and is the home venue of the League of Legends Pro League's JD Gaming.
-The Mercedes-Benz Arena in Shanghai, which staged the Shanghai Masters of the 2024 Valorant Champions Tour, will host the quarterfinals and semifinals.
-The finals will be held at the multifunctional gymnasium of the Dong'an Lake Sports Park in Chengdu.
+The Beijing Smart Esports Center played host to the play-in and swiss stages and is the home venue of the League of Legends Pro League's JD Gaming.
+The Mercedes-Benz Arena in Shanghai, which staged the Shanghai Masters of the 2024 Valorant Champions Tour, staged the quarterfinals and semifinals.
+The finals was held at the multifunctional gymnasium of the Dong'an Lake Sports Park in Chengdu.